PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

-Multivariate methods became very popular in the last decade of neuroimaging research partially due to their inherent ability to avoid multiple comparisons issue, which is a flagman of difficulties while going for a "fishing expedition" with univariate methods.
+Multivariate methods became very popular in the last decade of neuroimaging research partially due to their inherent ability to avoid multiple comparisons issue, which is a flagman of difficulties while going for a *fishing expedition* with univariate methods.
 Performing cross-validation on entire ROI or even full-brain allowed people to state presence of so desired effects without defending chosen critical value against multiple-comparisons.
-Unfortunately, as there is no such thing as "free lunch", ability to work with all observable data at once came at a price for multivariate methods.
+Unfortunately, as there is no such thing as *free lunch*, ability to work with all observable data at once came at a price for multivariate methods.

 The second peculiarity of the application of statistical learning in